Object whose values are action creator functions.

 A reducer that allows for slices/reducers to be injected after initialisation.

-Options for configureStore()
+Options for configureStore().

-Options for createSlice()
+Options for createSlice().

 A dispatching function (or simply dispatch function) is a function that accepts an action or an async action; it then may or may not dispatch one or more actions to the store.

-Options for createImmutableStateInvariantMiddleware()
+Options for createImmutableStateInvariantMiddleware().

-Gets notified with synchronous and asynchronous errors raised by listeners
+Gets notified with synchronous and asynchronous errors raised by listeners or predicates.

 A middleware is a higher-order function that composes a dispatch function to return a new dispatch function.
 It often turns async actions into actions.

-Options for createSerializableStateInvariantMiddleware()
+Options for createSerializableStateInvariantMiddleware().

 The return value of createSlice